wanirka/kirby-seo/README.md

 ## Additional info

-- The preview design is a copy of Google serp.
+- The preview has the look of Google serp.
 - The seo title and the meta description will only be cut in the preview, not on the site.
-- New lines are stripped from the textarea and replaced with space.
+- Newlines are stripped from the textarea and replaced with space.
 - If the seo title tag is missing, it will use the `title` field value instead.
 - If the meta description is missing, it will not output anything.
 - Title tag is cut, not my character, but by width, just like Google.
 - Meta description in the preview is cut after 155 characters.
-- You can click on the seo title, meta description and the seo url.
+- You can click on the seo title, meta description and the seo url in the panel to edit them.